grpc/proposal/A51-custom-backend-metrics.md

   // finishes.
 It is assumed the strings are common names that
   // are global constants.
   CallMetricRecorder& RecordRequestCostMetric(string_ref name,
                                                       double value);

+  /// Records an opaque named metric measurement.
+  /// Multiple calls to this method with the same name will
+  /// override the corresponding stored value.
+The lifetime of the
+  /// name string needs to be longer than the lifetime of the RPC
+  /// itself, since it's going to be sent as trailers after the RPC
+  /// finishes.
+It is assumed the strings are common names that
+  /// are global constants.
+  CallMetricRecorder& RecordNamedMetric(string_ref name,
+                                                      double value);
 };